cyrilbois/developer-playbook/adr/2018-02-19 Focus on theory or application for machine learning.md

 * Chosen Alternative: AWS Sagemaker

-* _Currently I need something fast to show results therefor it is easier to use the managed solution from AWS._
+* _Currently I need something fast to show results therefor it is easier to use the managed solution from AWS.
+And I want to learn the business value not the infrastructure setup (In the future I see myself as the user not the maintainer)._

 * _I have to monitor AWS EKS and Tensorflow closely and reevaluate in few month if the EKS Tensorflow achieves better results then Sagemaker, currently I do not know if all features are available and what solution will be available inside AZD._